bajzc/bajzc.github.io/posts/vlc-how-to-generate-m3u-playlists/index.rst

 .. contents::

-VLC is a free and open-source media player, and it is PORTABLE and CROSS-PLATFROM.
+VLC is a free and open-source media player, and it is PORTABLE and CROSS-PLATFORM.

 In order to have a better user experience, without paying a penny, it is the best choice.